OlesTurchyn/olesturchyn/README.md

-Hi, my name is Oleksander Turchyn.
+## Hi, my name is Oleksander Turchyn ⛵️

-Here are some of my projects.
+I'm a computer science student interested in data engineering, web development, and cloud security.
+Here, you can find some of my projects.

 Check out my [website](https://olesturchyn.com) to learn more about me.